VHS tapes to digital conversion.

 Going the DIY route can be a rewarding project, but it requires time, patience, and technical know-how.
 You’ll be responsible for sourcing the equipment, troubleshooting any issues, and spending hours watching your tapes in real-time as they record.
 A professional service takes all that work off your plate.
 At YesVideo, for example, every video transfer is done by hand by a trained technician.
 This ensures your memories are handled with care from start to finish, and the process is managed by experts who know how to get the best results from aging media.
 It’s the difference between a weekend project and a professional restoration.

-Common Quality Problems to Avoid
+Common Quality Issues and How to Avoid Them

 The quality of your digital video will only be as good as the original VHS tape.
 If a tape has been stored in a damp basement or hot attic, it may have degraded over time.
 Common issues include mold, brittleness, and signal loss, which can show up as static, color bleeding, or a shaky picture in the digital version.
 Before sending your tapes in, inspect them for any visible damage.
 While a professional service can often clean and repair minor issues, a severely damaged tape may not be salvageable.
 Storing your tapes in a cool, dry place before conversion will help maintain their condition.

-What to Know About Resolution
+What You Need to Know About Resolution

 It’s important to have realistic expectations about resolution.
 VHS tapes have a standard definition resolution (around 333x480 pixels), so the digital file will reflect that.
 The goal of conversion isn’t to magically upscale the video to HD, but to preserve the original footage at its highest possible quality.
 A good conversion service will capture every line of resolution from your tape, creating a clean digital file that’s perfect for viewing on modern screens.
 When your order is complete, you’ll receive a Digital Copy and access to MemoryCloud, where you can easily view, download, and share your preserved memories with family and friends.